microsoft/data-factory-testing-framework/README.md

 1. Evaluate the outcome of any data factory resource result given a set of input parameters.
 The framework will evaluate parameters, globalParameters, variables, activityOutputs and their expressions, so that the final result can be asserted.
 2. Simulate a pipeline run and evaluate the execution flow and outcome of each activity.
-3. Automatically parse any data factory resource into the correct typed class (1500+ classes available).
+3. Automatically parse the entire data factory folder and parse any data factory entity into the correct typed class (1500+ classes available).
 4. Evaluate expressions, but not all functions are supported yet.
 You can always easily register your own custom functions.

 ## Why